QuaiGoner/docker-box/README.md

 ## TODO:
 - More refactoring and plug&play
 	- Proper version RetroArch arguments
-	- Restarting retroarch from Moonlight interface
+	- Closing and starting retroarch from Moonlight interface
 - **HW Acceleration of Sunshine encoding** - seems to be working, but vainfo doesnt give anything, needs proper testing
 - Proper Retroarch initialization and start-up
 	- Fullscreen without restart
+	- Add assets to image
 - Test 3D HW Acceleration in games

 ## Long-distance TODO:
 - EmulationStation integrated?
 - Auto-scanning of /mnt/Games
-- Add assets to image
 - Add most-used cores to image
 - Rendering Retroarch window only (Wayland?)
 - Different images for different GPUs?